SpaceSquibble/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my art page

-I'm glad you are here.
-I plan to talk about ...
+I hope you like my art. cuz I dont :)